“Eventually everything connects – people, ideas, objects. The quality of the connections is the key to quality, per se.” – Charles Eames

 Charles and Ray Eames created a body of work that was a combination of art and science, design and architecture, process and product, style and function.
 Charles, when asked, “What are the boundaries of design?” answered, “What are the boundaries of problems?”
 The husband and wife serve as inspiration for all designers who want to marry the practical and the beautiful.
 For more information, we recommend watching the documentary, The Architect and the Painter, which details their interesting, symbiotic relationship.

 The book, Eames: Beautiful Details—pictured here, is a beautiful testament to the work of Ray and Charles Eames and, simply, a beautiful object.
-Now available from our online store: Eames: Beautiful Details.
+Purchase your copy here.
 (Natalie’s personal copy shown here photographed by Abraham Rowe)